iterate-ch/docs/mountainduck/support.md

 ::::{tabs}
 :::{group-tab} macOS

-Log output can be found in the `mountainduck.log` file in`~/Library/Logs/Mountain Duck`.
-You can easily reach this file in _Console.app_ (Open from `/Applications/Utilities`) under `Reports → Log Reports → mountainduck.log`.
+Log output can be found in the `mountainduck.log` file in`~/Library/Logs/Mountain Duck` or `~/Library/Containers/io.mountainduck/Data/Library/Logs/Mountain Duck` when installed from the Mac App Store respectively.

 Select _Show_ in _Mountain Duck → Preferences → Connection_ to reveal the log file.
 In addition to the current log file, compressed versions of the latest five cycled log files named `mountainduck-*.log.zip` are available.
+You can also reach this file in _Console.app_ (Open from `/Applications/Utilities`) under `Reports → Log Reports → mountainduck.log`.

 :::
 :::{group-tab} Windows